The Zone of Silence (Zona de Silencio)

 // December 25th, 2012 // Odd Happenings

 In a Chihuahuas desert patch near the Bolson de Mapimi in Mexico, there exists an eerie area of land called Mapimí Silent Zone (La Zona Del Silencio) or the Zone of Silence.
 In this area is the home of several rare, mutant species of animals including the purple cactus and a malformed version of the desert tortoise.
 The area gets its name, the Zone of Silence, from an odd anomaly that prohibits radio waves from transmitting inside the zone.
-Just 400 miles west of El Paso, Texas, the Zone of Silence gobbles up radio and TV signals and has a documented history of UFO activity.
+Just 400 miles south of El Paso, Texas, the Zone of Silence gobbles up radio and TV signals and has a documented history of UFO activity.
 Since the mid-nineteenth century, farmers who worked the parched land told of “hot pebbles” that fell to the earth from the sky.
 Many reports of extraterrestrial visitors were recorded from the early 1900’s.
 Scientists at the Mexican research center have dubbed the region, the Mar de Tetys, or The Sea of Thetys, because at one time, millions of years ago, the area lay at the bottom of an ocean (as evidenced by the fossilized marine life found in the area).

 Radio signal blackouts and aircraft crashes